 22. Wilbur Wants To Kill Himself

-A great title, and a really good film this.
+A great title, and a really good movie this.
 Wilbur, played by James Sives, is not happy, and feeling suicidal.
-Along with his brother though, he inherits his father's seocnd hand bookshop.
-Located in Glasgow, said bookshop is visited by Lisa McKinlay's Mary (along with her mother), and there's a connection between her and Wilbur that the film moves on to explore.
+Along with his brother though, he inherits his father’s seocnd hand bookshop.
+Located in Glasgow, said bookshop is visited by Lisa McKinlay’s Mary (along with her mother), and there’s a connection between her and Wilbur that the movie moves on to explore.

-It's a moving piece of cinema this, that doesn't just explore the character of Wilbur, but also the people he affects (his brother in particular).
-Uniformly excellent performances help, but the screenplay from director Lone Schefig and Anders Thomas Jensen is exquisitely pitched, finding dark humour in the midst of what could have been a very melancholy film.
+It’s a moving piece of movie theater this, that doesn’t just explore the character of Wilbur, but also the people he affects (his brother in particular).
+Uniformly excellent performances help, but the screenplay from director Lone Schefig and Anders Thomas Jensen is exquisitely pitched, finding dark humor in the midst of what could have been a very melancholy movie.

-Schefig would go on to make the excellent An Education (and she also tackled the film adaptation of One Day), but this arguably remains her best film.
-It's crying out to be discovered by a larger audience, and at the time of writing is just £4 at Amazon.
+Schefig would go on to make the excellent An Education (and she also tackled the movie adaptation of One Day), but this arguably remains her best movie.
+It’s crying out to be discovered by a larger audience, and at the time of writing is just £4 at Amazon.
 That, friends, is a bargain.

 A few years before Christian Bale took on the mantle of the Dark Knight, he donned a black outfit of another kind for this futuristic action flick by Kurt Wimmer.
 The stylish coats and stylised violence gave the impression of a low-rent Matrix rip-off in trailers, but in reality, it’s more akin to George Orwell with added martial arts.